 Follower Notifications

-Alerts sent to subscribers/followers when a streamer goes live, helping increase viewer engagement and attendance.
+Alerts are sent to subscribers/followers when a streamer goes live, helping increase viewer engagement and attendance.

 Freeware Streaming Software

-Streaming applications like OBS Studio that are freely available and used by beginners and professionals alike.
+Streaming applications like OBS Studio are freely available and used by beginners and professionals.

 Facecam

-A small webcam overlay, usually in the corner of a live stream, showing the streamer’s face—commonly used in gaming and reaction streams.
+A small webcam overlay shows the streamer’s face, usually in the corner of a live stream.
+It is commonly used in gaming and reaction streams.

 First-Mile Delivery

-Refers to the transmission of a live stream from the origin (broadcaster) to the streaming server or CDN.
+Refers to transmitting a live stream from the origin (broadcaster) to the streaming server or CDN.
 Ensuring strong first-mile quality is critical for stream stability.

 Footage (Live Footage)

-The raw video being captured and broadcast in real-time during a live event or stream.
+The raw video is captured and broadcast in real time during a live event or stream.

 Frequency Response

-The range of audio frequencies that a microphone or audio device can capture or reproduce.
-Affects how sound is perceived in a stream.
+A microphone or audio device can capture or reproduce the range of audio frequencies.
+It affects how sound is perceived in a stream.

 Fixed Bitrate Streaming

 A streaming method where the bitrate remains constant throughout the stream.
-Easier to manage but less adaptive to varying internet conditions.
+It is easier to manage but less adaptive to varying internet conditions.

 Follow Button